 Dramatic Dislocation: He once did this in order to put a dislocated jaw back into place after battling Hammerhead.
 Proportionate strength of a spider + metal garbage bin = ow.

-Early-Installment Weirdness: The original Stan Lee/Steve Ditko run actually reads quite differently from later versions.
+Early Installment Weirdness: The original Stan Lee/Steve Ditko run actually reads quite differently from later versions.
 The characters, for instance, look quite different.
 From her more recent depictions, you'd never guess that Gwen Stacy started out as this kind of character.
 Likewise, her personality was also a good bit colder.
 Peter Parker himself was drawn to look fairly plain whereas John Romita Sr. made him quite handsome.
 The tone of the stories was also quite tense, since Peter Parker's secret identity meant that he had no real time to make friends and people saw him as cold and aloof.
-After Ditko left, it was greatly softened and Peter even had a rregular circle of friends and a more stable social life.
+After Ditko left, it was greatly softened and Peter even had a regular circle of friends and a more stable social life.

 Not quite.
 After Spider-Man saves him, he tells the remnants of the symbiote to shut up.
 After being exonerated for the crimes he committed as Venom, he met Mr. Li, who offered him a job.
 Eddie accepted, and when Mr. Li touched him, the remnants of The Symbiote were fused to his immune system, turning him into Anti-Venom.